Skip to main content

 To validate the si installer script end-to-end, run:

-cargo run --quiet --locked -p si-rs-cli -- build installer smoke-host
+cargo run --quiet --locked -p si-cli -- build installer smoke-host

 Use si build installer host --help for a quick usage reminder.
-To validate the npm launcher package end-to-end, run:
+To validate the pnpm launcher package end-to-end, run:

-cargo run --quiet --locked -p si-rs-cli -- build installer smoke-npm
+cargo run --quiet --locked -p si-cli -- build installer smoke-pnpm

 To validate the Homebrew tap install path end-to-end, run:

-cargo run --quiet --locked -p si-rs-cli -- build installer smoke-homebrew
+cargo run --quiet --locked -p si-cli -- build installer smoke-homebrew

 Vault strict suite